 Listen and watch for dogs and cats accidentally trapped in sheds, garages, and even homes, when families leave for winter vacations.
 Preparing for travel is distracting and mistakes happen.
 If you know that a petsitter is scheduled, keep an eye out to make sure visits are occurring.
 Be a good neighbor to the pets!

 Watch for winter’s trio of common hazardous chemicals that can sicken or even kill dogs and cats when they lick their feet: antifreeze from leaks, ice-melt crystals, and road salt.
 Avoid walking in them when possible and be sure to clean paws after exposure.
+Consider using dog boots or coating pads with protective balms.
 Spread the word!

 In the wake of the huge winter storm affecting our nation’s temperate zone, many pet owners will purchase some of these chemicals for the first time.
 And their curious pets will encounter these curious new substances and smells.